 - Nearly 90% of Gymnasts suffer wrist injuries

 Resistance training also puts great demand on the wrists.
 There is potential for numerous wrist injuries during resistance training, and all are generally avoidable with proper warm-up.

-And the worst injuries are often times not severe, but rather the slight nagging pain that stays with you for several weeks.
-The kind of mild strain that restricts your ability to perform your normal workout routine and it can linger for weeks.
+And the worst injuries are oftentimes not severe, but rather the slight nagging pain that stays with you for several weeks, or even several months.
+The kind of mild strain that restricts your ability to perform your normal workout routine, and it can linger for months.

 It was one of the most debilitating injuries you can sustain, and it is not a traumatic injury.
 Despite this, it can impact your life for months.

-The orthopedic advised me that a key way to avoid this in the future was better warm-up, and he gave me a number of stretches that I have outlined below.
-I am so thankful for this advice, as my wrists, forearms, and elbows have remained injury-free for years now.
+A key way to avoid this is proper warm-up before exercise, and there are a number of stretches outlined below.
+You’ll be thankful for this advice, as your wrists, forearms, and elbows should remain injury-free following these stretches.
+(6)

 Really important to perform these stretches as preventative…don’t wait for an injury!

-I have learned from these mistakes, and now stretch my wrists and forearms prior to every workout routine.
-Time spent doing this will pay off – there is a better than average change that you won’t sustain a wrist injury when my wrists are properly warmed and stretched.
+Stretch your wrists and forearms prior to every workout routine.
+Time spent doing this will pay off – there is a better than average change that you won’t sustain a wrist injury when your wrists are properly warmed and stretched.

 There is a lot of truth in the old adage “A pound of prevention is worth an ounce of cure.”